-- $\cdot \quad \text{term of appointment;} \\$ - expectations regarding the Director's involvement and time commitment envisaged; - · powers and duties of Directors; - circumstances in which the office of director will become vacant; - remuneration and expenses; - requirements regarding interests (including the disclosure of interests in securities) and independence; - compliance with Company policies, including the Board Charter, Code of Conduct and Securities Trading Policy; - · induction and training;
+- term of appointment; - expectations regarding the Director's involvement and time commitment envisaged; - powers and duties of Directors; - circumstances in which the office of Director will become vacant; - remuneration and expenses; - requirements regarding interests (including the disclosure of interests in securities) and independence;

+- compliance with Company policies, including the Board Charter, Code of Conduct and Securities Trading Policy;

+- induction and training;

-- · access to independent advice;
+- access to independent advice;

 - indemnification and insurance; and

 - confidentiality and the right of access to Company information.

 Directors appointed by the Board to fill a casual vacancy or as an addition to existing Directors (other than a Managing Director) are appointed only to the conclusion of the general meeting following their appointment and must stand for election at that general meeting.
-Otherwise, Directors (other than any Managing Director) retire at the later of the third anniversary of their appointment or the conclusion of the third Annual General Meeting after their appointment and are available for re-election.
-Details of Directors, their experience, expertise and qualifications are set out in the Directors' Report included in the 2017 Annual Report.
+Otherwise, Directors (other than any Managing Director) retire at every AGM if the number of Directors (excluding the Managing Director and Directors appointed after the prior year general meeting and standing for election) is five or less, then two of the remaining must retire and stand for election.
+If the number is more than five, one third of those directors (to the nearest whole number) must retire and stand for election.
+Details of Directors, their experience, expertise and qualifications are set out in the Directors' Report included in the 2018 Annual Report.